SPerrott22/lets-hangout/README.md

 `git clone https://github.com/SPerrott22/lets-hangout.git`

 The React stuff is in the front-end folder while the backend stuff is in the api folder.
+(You may ignore the nginx folder as this is an optional utility we are currently not using.)

 ### How to Turn on the App